Logiqx/gps-details/docs/apps/waterspeed/best-speeds/session-5/README.md

 The headline figures differ - e.g. Max Speed of 45.3 kts in the original FIT vs 63.4 kts in the GPX.
 The Max Speed of 181.2 kts in the modified FIT is expected.

 The Foiling/Planing + Tacks & Gybes stats differ for the two FIT files because of the speed modifications.
-This also appears to be correct.
+It should be noted that the results on the right show planing for 102.8% of the time.
+The total duration and distance appear to come from the FIT summary and not based on the FIT records.

 ![comparison-2](img/comparison-2.png)